deepjavalibrary/djl-serving/serving/docs/management_api.md

 }
 ```

-### Describe model
+### Describe model or workflow

 `GET /models/{model_name}`
+or
+`GET /workflows/{workflow_name}`

-Use the Describe Model API to get detail runtime status of a model:
+Use the Describe Model API to get detail runtime status of a model or workflow:

 ```bash
 curl http://localhost:8080/models/mlp